Should you use Trading 212’s ready-made pies or build your own?

 If the first pies were too cold, and the second pies were too hot, will the final ready-made pies be just right?

-You can see how many real users are copying each pie, too.
+You can see how many real users are viewing and copying each pie, too.

-This default setting means we’re faced with some interesting portfolios when we first click onto the ‘Community pies’ tab.
+The default setting means we're faced with some interesting portfolios when we scroll through the "Social" tab.

 Unsurprisingly, if you switch to ‘Top’ community pies instead of ‘New’ – and you find portfolios that tens of thousands of people are copying rather than 65 people – things start to look a little more promising.